Skip to main content

 t6.dv_load_name, -- Data Vault Load Name

-t6.business_key, -- Hub business key
+t6.business_key, -- Business key

--- Attributes from entity: rdv.L_T_MARINE_AIS_VOYAGE_DIGITRAFFIC
+-- Attributes from entity: rdv.L_SALES_ORDER_HEADER_ADDRESS

 t7.dv_id, -- Data Vault Hash Key